 If you miss a dose of didanosine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What Side Effects Can Didanosine Cause?

-Didanosine can cause serious, life-threatening side effects.
-These include pancreatitis (inflammation of the pancreas), lactic acidosis (buildup of acid in the blood), and liver problems.
+Didanosine may cause side effects.
+Most side effects from didanosine are manageable, but a few can be serious.
+Serious side effects of didanosine include pancreatitis (inflammation of the pancreas), lactic acidosis (buildup of lactic acid in the blood), and liver problems.
 (See the WARNING above.)